nickfrey/BC-transit-tracker/README.md

 https://github.com/user-attachments/assets/b1d93ace-03cd-4235-aed0-e5d1a0a408d5

-Once the display is in place, flip the frame over and secure it using the two outermost holes on the back of the frame (closest to the board) using M3x8mm bolts.
+Once the display is in place, flip the frame over and secure it using the two outermost holes on the back of the frame (closest to the board) using M3x8mm screws.
 We will secure the rest of the display later.

 ![](steps-img/4-first-display.jpg)